PA Heart & Soul

 put into action

+PA Heart & Soul is a resident-led planning initiative that finds common ground through gathering stories, having conversations, and getting people more involved in co-creating the future of their community.
 The key to equitable community development is learning what matters most to the people who live there.
-Through the American Planning Association award-winning PA Heart & Soul program, we do this by facilitating resident-led storygathering that finds common ground, builds bridges through conversations, and gets people more involved in planning for their future.
-As a result, communities become more connected, creative, and strong.
+Through the American Planning Association award-winning PA Heart & Soul program, communities become more connected, creative, and strong.

 It all began in 2015, when we partnered with Community Heart & Soul (formerly the Orton Family Foundation) to bring their field-tested model to Pennsylvania communities.
 We were excited to adopt this proven process that empowers people to shape the future of their communities by creating a shared sense of belonging and ultimately strengthening social, cultural, and economic vibrancy.